dagraham/etm-dgraham/README.md

 The _weekly_ agenda, busy and completed views display one week at a time and are *synchronized* so that all three views always display the same week.
 Press the ▶ (right) or ◀ (left) cursor keys go forward or backward a week at a time or press the space bar to jump to the week containing the current day.
 You can also press "J" and enter a date to jump to the week containing the date.

-In both agenda and completed views, only days with scheduled reminders are listed.
+In agenda view, only days with scheduled reminders are listed.
 If nothing is scheduled for the entire week, then "Nothing scheduled" is displayed.

 In busy view, only days that have events with busy times (@e and/or @w entries) are displayed.
 Press the number of the weekday, [1→Mon, ..., 7→Sun], to show the details of the busy periods from that day or press the ▼ (down) or ▲ (up) cursor keys to show the details of the next or previous day with busy periods.

+Completed view shows instances of completed tasks and reminders with used time entries.

 The normal agenda listing for a week day: